Rock Climbing Stretches and Flexibility Exercises

 Rock climbing stretching exercises to improve your performance and do away with rock climbing injuries for good.

-Rock climbing is now both an indoor and outdoor sport in many countries, with its own set of rules, grading systems, equipment and technique.
-People now climb on purpose as a form of exercise or for competition.
-However, it was not always so.
-Old civilizations sometimes made their home on cliffs or rocky ledges for safety; others had to climb as a way to gather food, or needed the skills to breach walls of castles and fortresses.
+Rock climbing is an indoor and outdoor sport with its own rules, grading system, equipment and technique.
+People now climb on purpose whereas it was old civilization that made their home on cliffs or rocky ledges for safety.

 Although it may seem that a climber requires more upper body than lower body strength, with good technique most of the power should come from the lower body, with the upper body providing the ability to balance and stay close to the wall.
 Here’s a list of the muscles or muscle groups most used in rock climbing: